noga-ba/Noga-Mano_Lab_notebook/about.md

 permalink: /about/
 ---

-I am a master student in marine science school in Haifa university.
-My project is about enhancing larval recruitment to artificial beds by microbial biofilm
+I am a Master student in MassLab, located at the Marine Science School in Haifa University.
+My project focus on enhancement of larval recruitment on artificial beds by microbial biofilm.

 ### More Information